Find the perfect phone armband to go with your running routine

 When you're seeking an armband with a secure grip that won't bounce or slide around, the Tune Belt Armband is an excellent option.
 The clever design features no openings that touch the skin, so you always stay dry.
 It has a soft cushion that maintains a secure grip without feeling too tight.
 You can move freely during your run without worry.

+Are you tired of phone armbands that are difficult to use?
+You'll love this 360° rotatable option from newppon!
+This is the best phone armband for running when you need maximum flexibility.
+You don't have to remove your phone case, either!
+The sure-grip design prevents your phone from slipping or dropping during workouts.

-Tribe Water Resistant Phone Armband
+TRIBE Water Resistant Phone Armband

-Quality is never a concern with this water-resistant phone armband from Tribe Fitness.
+Quality is never a concern with this water-resistant phone armband from TRIBE Fitness.
 Your phone will always remain in place regardless of how hard you're working out.
 You'll love having full protection while still having convenient access to your phone's touchscreen and headphone jack.
-It's compatible with the iPhone 11, 11 Pro Max, XR, XS, 8 Plus, 7 Plus, and 6 Plus.
-It also works with the Galaxy S10+, S9+, S8+, A8+, and other similar sizes.
+At 8.66 x 6.3 x 0.59 inches, it can fit even the largest phones, like the Samsung Galaxy S21.

 The extra-plush adjustable elastic band allows you to achieve the perfect fit.
-It can flex, twist, and bend without losings its original shape.
+It can flex, twist, and bend without losing its original shape.
 The armband itself is made from high-quality Polyurethane and features a blend of Lycra and Neoprene for maximum comfort while still keeping your phone safe.

 Trianium Water Resistant Phone Armband

 If you didn't think that "one size fits all" was possible with a phone armband, think again.
-Trianium has designed its armband to fit all types of phones and their respective cases.
-Whether you have a Galaxy S10, S10+, S10e, S9+, S8+, or an iPhone XR, XS, XS Max, X, 8 Plus, 7 Plus, or 6s Plus, it'll fit.
+Trianium has designed its armband to fit all types of phones and their respective cases at an ample size of 8.5 x 4.3 x 0.8 inches.
 As far as your arm goes, this model can accommodate biceps up to 14 inches around.

 This armband allows you to use your phone to activate a stopwatch, switch playlists, or answer a call with full touchscreen functionality.
 However, it won't be able to read your fingerprint when the phone is inside.
 You'll still enjoy some bonus features with this armband.
 It's not only resistant to sweat and water but also has a hidden compartment that will store your house key while you exercise.